Milkshiift/GoofCord/README.md

 Choose the file ending with `mac-arm64.dmg` if your computer uses Apple Silicon processor.
 [Mac computers with Apple Silicon](https://support.apple.com/en-us/HT211814)
 Choose the file that ends with `mac-x64.dmg` if your computer uses Intel processor.

-Everything you'll need can be found in the Discord's settings.
+See FAQ for ways to open GoofCord's settings.
-To open GoofCord settings, look for the topmost button.
+To explore plugins and themes, head over to the Vencord category in the Discord settings.
-To explore plugins and themes, head over to the Vencord category within your Discord settings.
 Have fun!

 And if you want to compile it yourself, here's how:
 1. Install [Node.js](https://nodejs.dev) and [pnpm](https://pnpm.io/installation#using-npm)